 Indoor Wedding: Controlled Space

 A freak rainstorm can’t derail an indoor wedding; not even a freak blizzard can stop the ceremony from going on.
 You can adjust the temperature so men in suits aren’t sweltering and women in dresses aren’t freezing.
 There’s no worry that a bee will take a liking to the bride’s bouquet, or that a breeze will flip up the bridesmaid’s skirts.
 When you’re indoors, you know exactly what you’re getting.
+They even make sparklers for indoor weddings so there’s no need to go outside at all.
+This is one of the primary considerations when considering indoor versus outdoor weddings.

 Outdoor Wedding: The Beauty of Nature